juzybits/polymedia-socialbots/README.md

 ![Polymedia SocialBots](https://assets.polymedia.app/img/socialbots/open-graph.webp)

-Currently it only looks at Turbos Finance trade events and only post messages to Discord, but it can be extended to support other onchain events and social media platforms.
+It tracks Turbos Finance trades and posts messages to Discord, but can be extended to support other onchain events and social media platforms.

-## Set up API access
+## Enable API access

 ### Discord